-Three to five years after receiving a B.S. from Maine Maritime Academy, the typical Marine Systems Engineering License Track graduate is expected to:
+Three to five years after receiving their B.S. from Maine Maritime Academy, the typical Marine Systems Engineering License Track graduate is expected to:

-- Be competent and confident in his or her professional career and able to freely choose between graduate engineering education and design engineering careers. - Have demonstrated the professionalism, technical competence and versatility to be moving into positions of technical responsibility. - Recognize that his or her undergraduate education at Maine Maritime Academy has provided a solid basis for assuming technical responsibilities and opportunities for continued career development. - Understand the importance of social and ethical responsibilities in his or her engineering career.
+- Be competent and confident in his or her professional career, able to freely choose between graduate engineering education and design engineering careers. - Have demonstrated the professionalism, technical competence and versatility to be moving into positions of technical responsibility. - Recognize that his or her undergraduate education at Maine Maritime Academy has provided a solid basis for assuming technical responsibilities and opportunities for continued development of his or her career. - Understand the importance of social and ethical responsibilities in his or her engineering career.